Artists Statement

 Collaboration Philosophy

-As a designer, I think the input of the rest of the production team is critical to the success of a show.
-In the early production meetings of the show, I love to discuss any and all ideas about the direction of the lighting design, regardless of whose idea it was.
+As a designer, I think the input of the production team, cast and crew is critical to the success of a show.
+In the early production meetings of the show, I love to discuss any and all ideas about the direction of the lighting design or production, regardless of whose idea it was.
 I try my best to facilitate the creation of a safe environment where all artists feel free to express ideas.
 In my opinion, when everyone has a mutual understanding that criticism is not personal, but instead critical of ideas, true artistic creation is possible.

 Lighting Philosophy